 2. Kelly – The Bright-Headed Ones

-Kelly comes second to Murphy as the most common surname in Ireland.
+Kelly comes second to Murphy as the most common last name in Ireland.

 The Kellys are all over Ireland; the name originates from around 10 unrelated ancient clans or septs.
 These include O'Kelly septs from Meath, Derry, Antrim, Laois, Sligo, Wicklow, Kilkenny, Tipperary, Galway and Roscommon.

-O'Kelly comes from the Gaelic O Ceallaigh, meaning "descended from Ceallach," an Irish chieftan.
+O'Kelly comes from the Irish O Ceallaigh, meaning "descended from Ceallach," an Irish chieftain.
 “Ceallach” means war or contention.
 It is an ancient first name that is no longer used as a first name in Ireland.
 However, Kelly is a popular first name for women in the U.S.

 3. O'Sullivan – The Hawkeyed Ones

 Kellys may have bright heads, but O’Sullivans have hawk-like eyes.